Skip to main content

 Tagging

 We ask that you refrain from adding irrelevant tags to images, as this disrupts search on our platform.
-Irrelevant tags will be removed and in some cases will affect image visibility of all the photos on an account.
+Irrelevant tags will be removed and in some cases will affect image visibility of all the images on an account.
 In extreme cases this may even lead to a platform ban.

 Here's a handy guide to getting your images found on Unsplash: https://unsplash.com/blog/how-to-get-your-photos-found/